SilviaEiden/stock-analysis/README.md

 Dim tickers(11) As String
 ```

-Overall, by providing Steve with a flexible VBA macro he has the ability to look at different set of stocks now and in the future.
+Overall, by providing Steve with a flexible VBA macro he has the ability to look at different set of stocks now and in the future to help his parents diversify their investment portfolio.